Frequently Asked Questions

-Q: What are your plans for the redevelopment of the existing site?
+Q: What are your plans for the development of the existing site?

 The vision is to create a beautifully integrated mixed-use development that is inclusive, open, and innovative.
 It will be one that draws people and local businesses together, with a residential community to support our work and improve the amenity for the community in which we reside.

-The development will include a mix of retail/commercial lifestyle-related functions and services that contribute to our vision of delivering a place focused on health and wellbeing the whole community can enjoy.
-We are also planning, basement car parking, landscaped areas, 58 residential apartments, a revitalised guesthouse for our families and the community.
+The development includes a mix of retail/commercial lifestyle-related functions and services that contribute to our vision of delivering a place that the whole community can enjoy.
+The development also includes basement car parking, landscaped areas, 58 residential apartments and a revitalised guesthouse for our families and the community.

-Q: What does the redevelopment mean for Royal Far West?
+Q: What does the development mean for Royal Far West?

-Q: How will the redevelopment impact children and families accessing services from RFW?
+Q: How will the development impact children and families accessing services from RFW?

 County kids are RFW’s top priority and they will continue to receive care throughout the development – either at our Centre for Country Kids (CCK) in Manly which supports around 600 kids each year (behind beachfront buildings on Wentworth St), via telecare which is also delivered from the CCK (where we deliver speech, psychology and occupational therapy to 1300 + children each year in NSW, QLD and WA), or through our community outreach programs (such as our Bushfire Recovery Program which has supported over 3,000 kids in 35 communities across NSW).